import pandas as pd

 , mothers_education

-, etc. You’ve probably noticed that we prefer snake case, but which one you use is less important than that you choose one and stick with it: don’t force yourself to remember whether you called your variable householdIncome
+, etc. You’ve probably noticed that we prefer snake case, but which one you use is less important than that you choose one and stick with it: don’t force yourself to always remember whether you called your variable householdIncome

 or household_income